finite-element/finite-element-course/doc/source/quadrature.rst

 :math:`f`, quadrature is only an approximiation to the integral.
 The global truncation error in this approximation is invariably of the form :math:`O(h^n)` where :math:`h` is the diameter of the element.

-The integer :math:`n` is termed the *degree* of the quadrature rule.
+If :math:`f` is a polynomial in `X` with degree :math:`p` such that :math:`p\leq n-2` then it is easy to show that integration using a quadrature rule of degree :math:`n` results in exactly zero error.
+The largest :math:`p` such that a given quadrature rule integrates all polynomials of degree :math:`p` without error is termed the *degree of precision* of the quadrature rule.

 Exact and incomplete quadrature
 -------------------------------

-If :math:`f` is a polynomial in `X` with degree :math:`p` such that :math:`p\leq n-1` then it is easy to show that integration using a quadrature rule of degree :math:`n` results in exactly zero error.
-In this case we refer to the quadrature as *exact* or *complete*.
+In the finite element method, integrands are very frequently polynomial.
+If the quadrature rule employed for a particular interval has a sufficiently high degree of precision such that there is no quadrature error in the integration, we refer to the quadrature as *exact* or *complete*.
 In any other case we refer to the quadrature as *incomplete*.

 Typically, higher degree quadrature rules have more quadrature points than lower degree rules.
 This results in a trade-off between the